 - Do not move the person until a health worker with a large board or stretcher arrives.
 Especially avoid bending the person's neck and back. - Lift the person without bending him, onto a board or stiff stretcher.
-(A stiff rack is better than a soft stretcher. sandbags or Make one out of rolls of clothing poles from trees or to hold whatever is available.) head Make ties of strips of firmly clothing, or whatever you can. - Tie him down firmly and stabilize his head. - Carry the person to a medical center or hospital.
+(A stiff rack is better than a soft stretcher.
+Make - soft stretcher.
+Make one out of poles from trees or whatever is available.)
+Make ties of strips of clothing, or whatever you can.

+- Tie him down firmly and stabilize his head. - Carry the person to a medical center or hospital.
 Try not to bounce or jiggle him.